Nimamoh/btrfs-snapshot-to-swift/README.md

 Tool for automating pushing btrfs snapshots to a [swift complant object store](https://docs.openstack.org/swift/latest/).

+# TODO

+- [] Disk quotas for list of preparation
+- [] signature of uploaded files?
+- [] Document what the script is doing

 #TODO: explain what the script is doing

 ### Naming convention of snapshtos